go-pg/docs/docs/hooks.md

+---
+template: main.html
+---

 # Hooks

 ## Model Hooks

 Models support optional hooks that are called before and after select, insert, update, and delete queries.
 When slice model is used hooks are called for each struct in a slice.

 Please note how we use
 [compile time check](https://medium.com/@matryer/golang-tip-compile-time-checks-to-ensure-your-type-satisfies-an-interface-c167afed3aae)
-`var _ orm.AfterScanHook = (*Book)(nil)` to ensure that type implements an
+`var _ orm.AfterScanHook = (*Book)(nil)` to ensure that type implements an interface.
-interface.

 ```go
 type Book struct{}